 An investor must not have any ‘substantial interest’ in the issuing company at any time from incorporation until the third anniversary of the date of the share issue (or for EIS two years before the date on which the shares are issued if that is later).
 For SEIS and EIS, ‘substantial interest’ is defined as the investor directly or indirectly possessing or having an entitlement to acquire more than 30% stake in the company.
 Shareholdings of associates are taken into account in arriving at the 30% figure.

 SEIS Rules for Directors:

-- You occupy the position of director, by whatever name called, or are a person in accordance with whose directions or instructions the directors are accustomed to act.
-OR
+You'll be considered a Director if you occupy the position of director by whatever name called and any person in accordance with whose directions or instructions the directors are accustomed to act.

 EIS Rules for Directors:

 In order to qualify for EIS relief, the investor cannot be connected with the company at any time in Period A (VCM10540).

 Unpaid Directors are able to benefit from EIS as long as they are appointed as director after they made their investment.

 Paid directors are able to benefit from EIS if they meet the Business Angel requirements.
 They must be appointed as director after their investment and be entitled to receive remuneration.